 What Is Adobo Paste?

 Adobo paste is a thick, concentrated blend of spices, typically including garlic, vinegar, paprika, oregano, salt, and sometimes chili peppers.
-While recipes can vary by region and brand, its purpose remains consistent: to infuse food with deep, savory flavor in just a spoonful.
+While recipes vary by region and brand, its purpose remains consistent: to infuse food with deep, savory flavor in just a spoonful.

 Unlike marinades or spice mixes, adobo paste delivers both acidity (from vinegar) and heat (from chili) while offering a robust umami finish.
 It's commonly used in Puerto Rican, Filipino, and Mexican cooking, though modern chefs are now using it creatively across global cuisines.